wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 We want you to enjoy your experience with us, that is why we offer the following support options:

-* [AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are also available to assist you.
+* [AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are available to assist you.
 * Free live chat support (Monday - Friday 9am - 5pm MST)
 * Screen-share to walk you through the system and help you get started.